 You may have seen the videos circulating around the web of adorable little kids being tempted with a bowl of candy.
 This cute form of torture is the toddler candy challenge.
 By the looks on their faces when they finally indulge, the wait is worth the reward!

 What can the toddler candy challenge teach us about investing?
 More than you might think.

 The ability to delay your own happiness, to defer gratification, is the key to life and investing.

-Investors would do well to follow their example.
-Studies show the average American is only saving 8.8% of their income, while some experts suggest it should be closer to 15%!
+While subsequent studies have called into question the original study, investors would do well to practice self-discipline as they can.
+The average American was only saving 8.8% of their income before Covid-19*, yet some experts suggest it should be closer to 15%!

 How do we close the gap?
 How can we save more as a treat to our future selves?